Defining Theft Under South Carolina Law

 South Carolina law does not give a general definition of theft, but refers to all theft offenses as “larceny” -- the theft of goods, bank bills, or any other item of value.
 For the most part, theft in South Carolina can generally be defined as the unlawful taking of property that belongs to another person, done with the intent to permanently deprive that person of the property.

-South Carolina criminal statutes outline several specific theft or larceny offenses, such as the stealing of bonds, livestock, dogs, boats, and bicycles.
+South Carolina criminal statutes outline several specific theft or larceny offenses, such as the stealing of bonds, livestock, dogs, motor vehicles, boats, and bicycles.
 Similarly, South Carolina specifically outlines the actions that constitute shoplifting under the law.

 Classification and Penalties for Theft in South Carolina